A10 road (England): Ermine Street

 Between The City of London and Royston, the A10 follows a similar course to the Ermine Street Roman road.

 Ermine Street was one of the radial routes from Londinium, with its southern terminus at Bishopsgate - one of the gates in the ruined London Wall.
 The gate stood where the A10 intersects with the A1211 Wormwood Street/Camomile Street.
 It was demolished in 1760.

 At Royston, where the A10 bears north-east towards Cambridge, Ermine Street crosses the Icknield Way (between Wiltshire and Norfolk).

 North of Royston, Ermine Street runs north towards Durovigutum (Godmanchester), Lindum Colonia (Lincoln) and Eboracum (York).

 Bishopsgate lends its name to the street carrying the A10 between Leadenhall Street and Spital Square.

 The A10 carries the name Ermine Street between Buntingford and Buckland in Hertfordshire.
 Ermine Street also lends its name to a ward in the North Hertfordshire council area, which is crossed by the A10 London Road (south of Royston).

 Road numbering

 The A10 first featured in the Ministry of Transport List of Class I and Class II Roads and Numbers 1922-1923.
-According to The Society for All British and Irish Road Enthusiasts (SABRE) wiki, the A10 was designated the route London (Kingsland Road - Stamford Hill) - Tottenham - Ware - Royston - Cambridge - Ely - King's Lynn.
+The A10 was designated the route London (Kingsland Road - Stamford Hill) - Tottenham - Ware - Royston - Cambridge - Ely - King's Lynn.

 The A10 is one of two routes designated to run between London and Cambridge - the other being the M11 "London to Cambridge" motorway.
 The southern terminus of the M11 links with the A406 North Circular Road and A12 in the Woodford area of the London Borough of Redbridge.
 The two routes meet at the M11 junction 11, west of Trumpington.
 The motorway opened between 1975 and 1980.

 The 1922 A10 route has been bypassed several times, with new road numbers on the original route.
 These include: